johnwarden/jonathanwarden.com/content/social-protocols/_index.md

 title: Social Protocols
 weight: 1
 icon: social
-# description: The goal of Social Protocols is to enhance collective intelligence.
+description: Essays on the design of social protocols for improving public discourse

 ---